 Portstewart, is one of the most beautiful seaside towns to visit if you come to the North Coast.
 With miles of sandy beach, a championship golf course, beautiful coastlines and my favourite, the most beautiful coffee and ice cream shops, it is without a doubt the jewel of the North Coast.
-Sometimes it is unfortunately overlooked for some of its bigger neighbours, but without a doubt I can assure you if you have a chance to visit you will leave feeling relaxed and full of love for the town.

 20. Irish National Stud

 Suggested by Jetsetting Bombshell